Aurele-B/Cellects/UserManual.md

 After having clicked on the *Yes* button, an orange working message appears, Cellects is automatically looking for the coordinates of the contour of each arena.

+### Arena shape
+Useful for the video detection, tells whether the specimen(s) can move in a circular or rectangular arena.

+### Spot shape
+Initial shape of the specimen(s) inside arena(s).

+### Spot size
+Initial horizontal size of the specimen(s) inside arena(s).
+If similar across all specimens, can be used as a scale.

 ### Video delimitation
-After some time, the result of the automatic video delimitation appears in blue in the image at the center of the window (See the image at the center of Fig. 4).
+After having validated the initial detection of the specimen(s), the result of the automatic video delimitation appears in blue in the image at the center of the window.
+(See the image at the center of Fig. 4).
 If the video delimitation is correct, click the *Yes* button.
 If it does not, clicking the *No* button will lead the user to another choice:
 “*Click Yes to try a slower but more efficient delineation algorithm, No to do it manually*”.